daltyboy11/daltyboy11.github.io/_posts/2020-09-09-obsolescence-of-knowledge-in-software-engineering.md

 A physicist loses half the value of their physics knowledge in just four years whereas an English professor would take over 25 years to lose half the value of the knowledge they had at the beginning of their career [1].
-These estimates are taken form a paper written in 1982 so software engineers obviously weren't included.
+These estimates are taken from a paper written in 1982 so software engineers obviously weren't included.
 But it begs the question...
 What would the half-life of the value of a software engineer's knowledge be?
 I suspect it's somewhere between the physicist's and the English professor's because a software engineer's knowledge is a combination